raspberrypilearning/deck-of-cards/en/step_7.md

 ---
 title: Is there a more efficient way to make the list of numbers?
 ---
 Yes!
-Instead of writing them all out, you could use a **list comprehension** to auto-generate the numbers 2 to 10.
-A list comprehension is a quick way of creating a new list based on an existing list.
+Instead of writing them all out, you could use a **list comprehension**, which is a quick way of creating a new list based on an existing list.

 So, to create a list containing the numbers 2 to 10 as strings, you could use the code: